Diesel Particulate Filter

 How can we help you today?

 With 50+ years of experience, Lion Garage takes pride in being up to date with modern technology and combining this with the highest standard of workmanship.
-From car repairs to specialist tuning the Team will work hard to ensure your car is ‘back on the road’ as quickly and efficiently as possible.
+Whatever repairs your car needs, the Team will work hard to ensure your car is ‘back on the road’ as quickly and efficiently as possible.

 Get in touch